honeycombio/microservices-demo/eks.md

 7. Add some nodes to the cluster.
 When I looked at my cluster in the AWS Console (after searching for EKS), it gave me a popup about adding nodes.

 I made an EKS node group for this.
 It was a whole process, even sticking with the defaults.
 It wanted a new security group again, and this time linked to a set of instructions that told me what roles to manually add to the new security group.

+Later I found that I needed 3 nodes in the node group.

+See the node group:

+`aws eks list-nodegroups --cluster-name microservices-demo`

 8. See some nodes